erickhun/blog/content/posts/taiwan-youbike-bike-sharing.md

 ## The right pricing

 The Youbike rental system is a pay as you go model.
 It [costs](https://taipei.youbike.com.tw/use/rates?5cc2971d083e7b55e32b8172)  **5 NTD (usd0,17) the first 30 minutes**, then 10NTD (usd0.35) per 30 minute.
-The city also encourage the usage youbike with taking 5NTD on the first 30 minutes on them.
+The city also encourages the usage youbike with taking 5NTD on the first 30 minutes on them.
 To compare the rate with other city in the world:

 - Lyon ([1usd/ 45 minute](https://velov.grandlyon.com/en/offers/groups/list#190) per rental)
 - Paris is 1EUR / 30 minute (~ usd1,20)